KattoWZ/logger/README.md

 # Logger System

 ## Logs
+v1.3.5-Experiment
+- "Delete file" feature is working
+- change the .log file into read-only to prevent user from messing with the file outside of the tools, to ensure file integrity
+- Add converter feature to convert .json to .log manually

 v1.3.4-Experiment
 - Reworking the structure of the program
 - Add convert to raw text
-- changes the extension file into .log for more easier classification
+- change the extension file into .log for more easier classification
 - N.B. delete function is not working for now, will be done tomorrow

 v1.2.4